natcap/invest.users-guide/source/blue_carbon.rst

 =========
 Modeling considerations
 -----------------------
 Mapping and modeling changes in carbon storage and sequestration for coastal and marine habitats can present challenges.
 The types of spatial inputs and information about the carbon cycle often vary by site.
 Some locations may have data readily available for detailed analysis while other locations may not have the information necessary to model changes in the position and function of coastal habitats.
 Salt marsh, for example, is often studied in the context of migration from rising seas.
 The combination of natural (e.g. rising seas) and anthropogenic (e.g. saltmarsh migration blocked by roads) factors should be included in scenario maps and subsequent carbon modeling when possible.
-When exploring future land cover scenarios, land cover map outputs from the SLAMM model (Sea Level Affecting Marshes Model) developed by Warren Pinnacle can be useful inputs to the InVEST blue carbon model (Clougheet al. 2010).
+When exploring future land cover scenarios, land cover map outputs from the SLAMM model (Sea Level Affecting Marshes Model) developed by Warren Pinnacle can be useful inputs to the InVEST blue carbon model (Clougheet et al. 2010).
 However, because not all sites have the detailed elevation and habitat information required to run SLAMM, we have built a flexible approach that allows users to provide either detailed land use/land cover maps or qualitative risk maps of coastal and marine vegetation.

+..
+Clougheet et al. (2010) is not cited in the references

 How it works
 ------------
 The InVEST blue carbon model combines information about the distribution and abundance of coastal vegetation with habitat specific carbon stock data and accumulation rates to estimate carbon storage, sequestration and value across a landscape.
 The model simplifies the carbon storage and sequestration process to account for storage in four main pools (aboveground biomass, belowground biomass, standing dead carbon and sediment carbon, see Figure 1).
-Accumulation of carbon in coastal habitats occurs primarily in sediments.
+Accumulation of carbon in coastal habitats occurs primarily in sediments (Pendleton et et al., 2012).
 The model requires users to provide maps of coastal ecosystems that store carbon, such as mangroves and seagrasses.
 Users must also provide data on the amount of carbon stored in the four carbon pools and the rate of annual carbon accumulation in the sediments.
 If local information is not available, users can draw on the global database of values for carbon stocks and accumulation rates sourced from the peer-reviewed literature that is included in the model.
 If data from field studies or other local sources are available, these values should be used instead of those in the global database.
 The model uses vegetation maps from alternative scenarios, which represent changes in human use patterns in coastal areas or changes in sea level, to estimate the amount of carbon lost or gained over a specified period of time.
 The model quantifies carbon storage across the landscape by summing the carbon stored in the biomass and sediment pools and multiplying by the area of habitat under any given human use scenario.

 [INSERT FIGURE]